 Gochujang is a red chili paste with fermented soy beans and glutinous rice.
 It’s super thick, spicy, and slightly sweet.
 And I’ll go ahead and say it, Gochujang is one of the best tasting condiments I’ve ever tried.

 On a serious note, if you can’t find Gochujang (I found mine at Walmart, btw) you could try substituting chili garlic sauce, maybe sriracha, or you could use more crushed red pepper and a syrup of some kind.
 As for our next ingredient, Swerve Brown Sugar, a potential substitute I’ll mention is sugar free pancake syrup.
 That may kill two birds with one stone.

 A look at Swerve Brown Sugar and potential alternatives

 If you’re familiar with my sweets recipes like the Carrot Protein Cake, Chocolate Chip Protein Cookies, or S’mores Pie, you know I’m in love with Swerve, a sugar substitute that’s made with erythritol and oligosaccharides.
 That’s a fancy way of saying it’s a calorie free sweetener that tastes amazing and doesn’t mess up your digestion or anything like that.

-You can see in the video above, it’s like brown sugar for real real.
+Swerve recently added a brown sugar product.
 I typically try to replicate brown sugar with sugar free pancake syrups since they have similar sweetened molasses flavor profiles.
 But having the ability to use a dry ingredient as opposed to sticky sweetener is awesome.

 I promise I’m not trying to sell you on Swerve!
 In this recipe, a sticky sweetener like sugar free syrup works okay since it’s going into a liquid mixture anyway.
 As an example, my spicy coconut ground chicken uses honey and gochujang together.
 And my spicy sesame ground beef and quinoa bowls use gochujang on its own.